bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% si_intro Switching system mode to TDoA %}
-If you intend to use the system in TDoA mode it is now time to change the system mode.
+If you intend to use the system in TDoA mode to fly more than one Crazyflie it is now time to change the system mode.
+There exist two version of the TDoA ranging protocol.

+ - TDoA 2 works with 8 anchors.
+ - TDoA 3 does not have any limitation in the number of anchors and so it can be used for bigger system, thought it will be more noisy for a system of 8 anchors.
 {% endsi_intro %}

 {% si_step Force the Crazyflie to use TWR mode %}
-In the crazyflie status section tick the TWR radio button.
+In the crazyflie status section tick the __TWR__ radio button.

-This will enable the "Switch to mode TDoA" button in the anchor status section.
+This will enable the __"TDoA2"__ button in the anchor status section.

-{% img Force TWR mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-1.jpeg %}
+{% img Force TWR mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-1.png %}
 {% endsi_step %}

 {% si_step Switch anchors to TDoA mode %}
-Press the "Switch to mode TDoA" button to switch the anchors to TDoA mode.
+Press the __"TDoA 2"__ button to switch the anchors to TDoA mode.

 After a few seconds all anchor status boxes should turn red to indicate that the Crazyflie 2.0 is no longer receiving TWR data from the anchors.

-{% img Switch anchors to TDoA mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-2.jpeg %}
+{% img Switch anchors to TDoA mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-2.png %}

 For details on system mode switching and troubleshooting, please see [the wiki](https://wiki.bitcraze.io/doc:lps:configure-mode)
 {% endsi_step %}

 {% si_step Switch the Crazyflie back to auto mode %}
-As a last step, confirm the TDoA mode by ticking the Auto radio button in the Crazyflie status section and verify that the TDoA box turns green.
+As a last step, confirm the TDoA mode by ticking the Auto radio button in the Crazyflie status section and verify that the TDoA2 box turns green.

 The anchor boxes should also turn green when the Crazyflie switches to TDoA mode and starts to receive data from the anchors.

-{% img Switch to auto mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-3.jpeg %}
+{% img Switch to auto mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-3.png %}
 {% endsi_step %}